Two and a half weeks housesitting for a friend who

-Two and a half weeks housesitting for a friend who lives in a ski village in French Switzerland – how could I say “non”?
+lives in a ski village in French Switzerland – how could I say “non”?
 This is a part of the world that knows how to turn up the dial on mountain landscapes.
-The weather wasn't all blue skies – only six of my 18 days in Villars-sur-Ollon (near Montreux) were sunny – but when the sun does shine, man, you need a couple of rainy, misty days to recover from the scenic splendour.
+The weather wasn't all blue skies – only six of my 18 days in Villars-sur-Ollon (near Montreux) were sunny – but when the sun does shine, man,

-the deck of the house
+Scenic splendour - from the deck of the house |

 The outcome?
 It turns out that even in Switzerland, in summer, the best things in life are free, such as: